DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-new.md

 <h4 class="pt-6-m mb-3 text-primary" id="access-from-sidebar">5.
 Access Meddicc Score in HubSpot</h4>

+<p>Meddicc Score is easily accessible within your HubSpot records, but you may need to configure the app card to display on your Deal, Contact, or Company record pages.</p>

-<p>Meddicc Score can be configured to appear in different locations in the HubSpot UI.
-Hubspot Admins can select the location by going to Settngs > Connected Apps > Meddicc Score > App cards > Manage Locations.
-They can be added to the different views (Default view is the first one).
-The information shown is similar but every location take advantage of the available space to render the best experience.
+<p> Hubspot Admins can select the location by going to <strong>Settings > Connected Apps > Meddicc Score > App cards > Manage Locations</strong>.
+They can be added to the different views (Default view is the first one).</p>

+<p>Users must have <strong>Customize record page layout</strong> permissions or <strong>Super Admin permissions</strong> to create cards and customize a record.
+If you are unable to add the card, see the <a href="#cannot-add-cards">I cannot add cards to my view</a> section below for troubleshooting steps.</p>

+<p>The information shown is similar but every location take advantage of the available space to render the best experience.
 The current locations are:</p>

 <ul>
   <li>Deal: Middle Colum, Right Sidebar and Deal Execution</li>